-Corporate Governance Committee
+Corporate Governance and Sustainable Development Committee

-The Corporate Governance Committee comprises no fewer than three directors, with the Chairman and more than half of the Board members being independent directors.
+The Corporate Governance and Sustainable Development Committee comprises no fewer than three directors, with the Chairman and more than half of the Board members being independent directors.

-In 2022, the Corporate Governance Committee organized 3 meetings with regular reports on the performance of its duties.
+In 2023, the Corporate Governance Committee organized 3 meetings with regular reports on the performance of its duties.

+Member List Position Meeting Attended

+Mr. Woraphat Tothanakasem Chairman of the Corporate Governance and 3/3

+Sustainable Development Committee

+/ Independent Director

-Member List Position Meeting Attended Mr. Woraphat Chairman of the Corporate Governance 3/3 Tothanakasem Committee/ Independent Director Police Lieutenant General Member of the Corporate Governance 3/3 Boonphen Bampenboon Committee / Independent Director Mrs. Anchalee Member of the Corporate Governance 3/3 Pipatanasern Committee / Independent Director Mr.Somchat Chinthammit Committee / Director 3/3
+Police Lieutenant General Boonphen Member of the Corporate Governance and 3/3

+Bampenboon Sustainable Development Committee

+/ Independent Director

+Mrs. Anchalee Pipatanasern Member of the Corporate Governance and 3/3

+Sustainable Development Committee

+/ Independent Director

+Mr.Somchat Chinthammit Member of the Corporate Governance and 3/3

+Sustainable Development Committee

+/ Director